XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Available (✅/❌)

-Main features
+Main Features

-Not available; no swap-free or Sharia-compliant account
+No swap-free or Sharia-compliant account options

 Professional account